Jul 16, 2024 • 10 min read

 Patients with POTS may experience a myriad of symptoms including brain fog, lightheadedness, tremulousness, blood pooling, gastrointestinal (GI) distress, nausea, and more.
 Simple activities such as eating, showering, or low-intensity exercise may exacerbate these symptoms.
 This can make it challenging to go about daily life for patients with POTS.

-Most POTS patients need both pharmacological and non-pharmacological treatments.
-Diet is a key component to managing symptoms.
-This guide goes over what a healthy POTS diet looks like including the best foods to eat, which to avoid, making sure you get enough salt and water, and more.
+This guide goes over what a healthy POTS diet looks like including a printable PDF of the POTS diet plan, the best foods to eat, which to avoid, making sure you get enough salt and water, and more.

 There is no perfect diet for POTS.
 Managing POTS symptoms through diet often involves increasing plasma and blood volume through high fluid and salt intake.
 This is especially beneficial for patients with blood pooling, hypovolemia, and hypotension.